Ongoing Research Updated: February 28, 2008 Home Up

 Believe it or not, we don't know everything there is to know about this hobby!
 While we actively search out additional information on anything listed on The Acaeum, we're especially interested in learning about the items below.
 If you know something we don't, please write to us.
 Even a seemingly insignificant tidbit is important.
-(Open research items are identified with a bullet).
+(Open research items are identified with a bullet and red text).

 Artwork Reproductions.
 Mentioned on the back page of early printings of the Original D&D booklet Men & Magic (as well as in Strategic Review #1), these were supposedly three sets of clear, 8 1/2" x 11" reproductions of monster artwork, five monsters per set.
 According to Dave Sutherland (an artist with TSR in the early days), the sets were an idea of Tim Kask's (editor of The Dragon magazine), but were never actually produced.
 (Thanks to Keith Dalluhn for this info).
 This research item is closed, but will remain here for trivia purposes.